tldr-pages/tldr/pages/common/prqlc.md

 # prqlc

 > PRQL compiler.
-> PRQL is a modern language for transforming data — a simple, powerful, pipelined SQL replacement.
+> PRQL is a modern language for transforming data - a simple, powerful, pipelined SQL replacement.
 > More information: <https://prql-lang.org>.

 - Run the compiler interactively:

 `prqlc compile`

-- Compile a .prql file standard output:
+- Compile a specific `.prql` file to stdout:

 `prqlc compile {{path/to/file.prql}}`